varangrai/DeepTrafficSignDNC/README.md

 # TrafficSignNet
-A first of a kind Indain traffic sign detector and classifier
+A first of a kind Indain traffic sign detector.

 ## Dataset used:
 1. *Russian Traffic Sign Dataset (RTSD)* -